Meowcoin-Foundation/meowcoin-rpc-proxy/README.md

 npm start
 ```

-## Help with Telestai RPC calls, arguments and stuff
+## Help with Meowcoin RPC calls, arguments and stuff
-Go to https://tls-rpc-mainnet.telestai.io/ for in depth description of each RPC call
+Go to https://tls-rpc-mainnet.meowcoin.io/ for in depth description of each RPC call
 ![image](https://user-images.githubusercontent.com/9694984/212323158-6ed00511-cfcc-4338-990c-ebb57f590cf0.png)

-## List of Telestai RPC calls
+## List of Meowcoin RPC calls
 This is a raw list, a lot of these calls are not whitelisted.
 For example we do NOT let developers call procedure `dumpprivkey`
 ```